accessibilitysupported/a11ysupport.io/documentation/at/va_windows.md

 # Windows Voice Access

-Windows Speech Recognition is a modern voice control system.
+Windows Voice Access is a modern voice control system.
 It appears to be replacing [Windows Speech Recognition](/learn/at/wsr).

 There are 2 types of overlays that you can turn on.